 Fashion is present everywhere, and most people appreciate it, male or female, whether they want to admit it or not.
 We spent most of last year in our pajamas, but we’re about to ditch it and prepare for a fashionable 2021.

 The latest fashion industry statistics will certainly surprise those who aren’t in the loop.
 If you fall into this group, don’t worry.
 We’re about to change your fashion worldview by enlightening you with some essential fashion advice and a short apparel industry analysis.

 We’re here to present you with the most valuable fashion industry facts and stats to stay on-trend.
 Let’s roll out the red carpet and start the show.

-- The expected peak growth rate of the worldwide apparel market in 2020 was projected to be about 6.2%.
+- The peak growth rate of the worldwide apparel market in 2020 was originally projected to be about 6.2%

-- Nike is the leading worldwide apparel brand in 2020, worth nearly $35 billion, based on the fashion industry trends.
+- Nike was the leading worldwide apparel brand in 2020, worth nearly $35 billion, based on the fashion industry trends.

 Outstanding Global Clothing Industry Statistics